ai-zerolab/pydantic-ai-deepagent/README.md

 # pydantic-ai-deepagent

-This is a pydantic model to implement [reasoning response](https://github.com/pydantic/pydantic-ai/issues/907) with tool use.
+[pydantic-ai](https://github.com/pydantic/pydantic-ai)'s model to implement [deepclaude](https://github.com/getAsterisk/deepclaude)-style-agent.
+Making models such as claude can use deepseek r1's thinking as a reference for tool use.
+Check the [example](./examples/greater.py).

 ⚠️ This is not a official project of PydanticAI, And PydanticAI is in early beta, the API is still subject to change and there's a lot more to do.
 Feedback is very welcome!

+## WIP

+- [ ] Implement StreamResponse
+- [ ] Add tests

 ## Install